oliverkwebb/moontool/README.md

 # Moontool - A modernization and adaptation of '80s astronomical trinkets

-The idea came from [this](https://www.fourmilab.ch/moontool/), and most of the astronomical code is from the original moontool
+The idea for this program came from [the original moontool by John Walker](https://www.fourmilab.ch/moontool/), and most of the astronomical code is from the original moontool.

 ## mprintf

-This one I actually wrote (although, heavily adapted from the original moontool code)
+A modular way to get information about the moon.

 -f formatting specifiers:
 ```